IMPROVE TEACHER EFFECTIVENESS

 Why Lesson Study?

-Lesson Study is sustained professional learning that is teacher directed and driven.
+Lesson Study is sustained professional learning that is teacher-directed and driven.
 There are many reasons why districts have adopted the Lesson Study format for teacher development.
 Lesson Study values teaching, teachers, and the professional teaching community and provides an important learning design.
 The process values the long-term learning and development of students and fosters teacher’s intrinsic motivation.
 Lesson Study builds a shared knowledge base (Lewis, C. & Hurd, J., 2011).
-Through the process of Lesson Study, teachers discover that their planning and work can have an impact on student engagement in the classroom in a ways they did not expect.
+Through the process of Lesson Study, teachers discover that their planning and work can have an impact on student engagement in the classroom in ways they did not expect.
 Some educators struggle with the transition from isolation to collaboration, and Lesson Study systematically bridges that gap.

 How is Lesson Study Different?

 Lesson Study differs from traditional classroom practice in several ways.
 An analysis comparing the traditional classroom to a Lesson Study classroom is illustrated in the table below.

 Lesson Study provides a heightened level of educator training and support.
 Effective investment in teacher learning helps sustain student learning and teacher development efforts; it also helps your district retain quality educators.

 Region One ESC Lesson StudyKelly Vanhee, AdministratorOffice of Curriculum, Instruction, and Assessment(956) 984-6151

 TX Lesson StudyGloria Domenica Vela, Education SpecialistBrownsville Extension Office(956) 984-6151